Artificial Intelligence for Cochlear Implants: Review of Strategies, Challenges, and Perspectives: Introduction

 \ac{ASR} is pivotal in authentication systems, safeguarding the security and privacy of sensitive information.
-The integrity of audio speech can be verified through techniques-based ASR such as adversarial attacks detections \cite{hu2019adversarial}, steganalysis \cite{kheddar2022high,kheddar2023deep,kheddar2018fourier}, speech biometric \cite{singh2018voice} and more.
+The integrity of audio speech can be verified through techniques-based \ac{ASR} such as adversarial attack detection \cite{hu2019adversarial}, steganalysis \cite{kheddar2022high,kheddar2023deep,kheddar2018fourier}, speech biometrics \cite{singh2018voice}, and more.
 Beyond the realm of communication, \ac{ASR} finds itself at the heart of various applications, each playing a unique role in different domains. \textit{Speaker recognition}, a facet of \ac{ASR}, is not merely confined to enhancing security measures.
 It has evolved into a versatile tool employed in healthcare, where the identification of individuals through their unique vocal signatures holds promise for personalized patient care.
 This is particularly relevant in scenarios where quick and secure authentication is crucial, such as accessing medical records or authorizing medical procedures. \textit{Event recognition}, another dimension of \ac{ASR}, is a game-changer in sectors ranging from security to healthcare.
 In the former, \ac{ASR} algorithms analyze audio data to automatically detect and categorize specific events, reinforcing surveillance capabilities.
-In healthcare, event recognition becomes a powerful tool for monitoring and early detection of health-related events.
-For instance, in the context of cardiac health, \ac{ASR} can aid in identifying anomalies in heart sounds, potentially enabling early intervention and preventive measures \cite{chen2016s1}. \textit{Source separation}, the ability to discern and isolate individual sound sources from complex audio signals, is a boon in fields like entertainment and music production.
+In healthcare, event recognition becomes a powerful tool for monitoring and early detection of health-related events, recognizing speech from noisy environment \cite{djeffal2023noise}, understanding person with dysarthria severity \cite{hamza2023machine}, and more.
+In the context of cardiac health, \ac{ASR} can aid in identifying anomalies in heart sounds, potentially enabling early intervention and preventive measures \cite{chen2016s1}. \textit{Source separation}, the ability to discern and isolate individual sound sources from complex audio signals, is a boon in fields like entertainment and music production.
 However, its significance extends into the realm of biomedical research, where \ac{ASR} plays a pivotal role in decoding the intricate language of physiological signals.
 In the context of \acp{CI}, source separation becomes a critical component in enhancing the auditory experience for individuals with hearing impairments.